-Though there were occasional outbursts and bravados, so far the Ethiopian government has generally been cautious in making official statements; the attitude of the Egyptian professional politicians is disappointing except for some level-headed people.
+Though there were occasional outbursts and bravado, so far the Ethiopian government has generally been cautious in making official statements; the attitude of the Egyptian professional politicians is disappointing except for some level-headed people.

-It is important to remember the Nile is not a local stream; there are laws that govern the use of international rivers.
+It is important to remember that the Nile is not a local stream; there are laws that govern the use of international rivers.
 Ethiopia has the right to use the river to develop its territories just like any other Nile Basin country.
 If successfully completed, the Ethiopian Renaissance Dam is an ambitious project that would contribute to developing Ethiopia.
 The right of Ethiopians to benefit from the Nile is natural and it should be supported.

 On the other hand, no one should question Egypt’s right to use the resources of the river, and it does; it has been using it extensively since creation.
-And in modern times, since 1964 when it built the Aswan dam which irrigates millions of hectares of farmlands and produces over 2 Giga watts of electricity.
+And in modern times, since 1964 when it built the Aswan dam which irrigates millions of hectares of farmlands and produces over 2 Gigawatts of electricity.
 No doubt the Nile is the lifeline of Egypt.
 If Ethiopia would unilaterally block the river (which it can’t do legally and technically), or drastically decrease its flow in a way that would have adverse effects on Egypt, I will support Egyptians in their outrage.
 But that is not the case here.
-Actually the Nile water is not the case, because properly managed, it is enough to contribute towards the development of the entire region; it would alleviate food-shortage in the famine-prone Horn of Africa.
+Actually the Nile water is not the case, because properly managed, it is enough to contribute towards the development of the entire region and would alleviate food-shortage in the famine-prone Horn of Africa.

-Egyptian chauvinism worsened after Sadat came to power and since then, Egyptians act as if they are sole holders of the title to the Nile River.
+Egyptian chauvinism worsened after Sadat came to power and since then, Egyptians act as if they are the sole holders of the title to the Nile River.
 They forget there are immediate stakeholders to it: Egypt, Sudan, South Sudan, Ethiopia, Uganda, Kenya, Tanzania, Burundi, Rwanda–with the Democratic Republic of Congo and Eritrea as observers.
 Ethiopian chauvinists also act as if they are the sole owners of the river, and as if the river has a tap they can shut at will.
 Chauvinists and bigots from both countries (and others) should be shamed and challenged.

 In my opinion though, Eritrea and Congo have nothing to do with the issue.
 They can go ahead and use all the water that is produced in their territories before it reaches the Nile–I don’t think it would make that much of a difference to the volume of the Nile.
 That would help, particularly Eritrea, to use the water more productively.
 We are now left with the real stakeholders of the Nile: Uganda, South Sudan, Sudan, Ethiopia, and Egypt.

-In a brief interview with an Egyptian journalist, president Museveni of Uganda stated:[i] After he took power in 1952, Gemal Abdulnasser started to support all the liberation struggles in Africa, and they all established offices in Egypt, therefore, the National Ugandan council was among those who had an offices in Cairo.
+In a brief interview with an Egyptian journalist, president Museveni of Uganda stated:[i] After he took power in 1952, Gemal AbdulNasser started to support all the liberation struggles in Africa, and they all established offices in Egypt, therefore, the National Ugandan council was among those who had an office in Cairo.
 He said, “There were other offices, from Zambia and South Africa, all of them were there.”
 Then commenting on Egyptian relations with the rest of Africa, Museveni said, “I told the current president [Mursi], there was no Pharaoh, Turks, or the family of Mohammed Ali [Egyptian rulers] who ever visited the source of the Nile.”

 President Museveni mentioned how the ex UN Secretary General, Butros Ghali, wasted his time when Uganda wanted to build power generating capacities on the White Nile.
 Butros Ghali said that “Egypt will be affected.”
 But Museveni had an environmental argument: if Ugandans (and others) do not find energy in the form of electricity, they will cut the trees to use as fuel and that would interfere with rain in the region and the Nile would be affected.
 Therefore, it is in the interest of Egypt to have power generating capacities in the upper Nile region.